The bun

 , andoptionalDependencies

 .
-Bun does not installpeerDependencies
+Bun will installpeerDependencies

 by default. - Run your project's